igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 It is recommended that a QUIC library API provides a way for a sender to update the minimum retransmittable offset for a stream.
-A typical sender would call an API function providing this functionality whenever any data previously enqueued for transmission expires, per application semantics.
+A typical sender would call this API function whenever data previously enqueued for transmission expires, per application semantics.
 The sender would keep track of the message boundaries and request expiration of data on a message boundary.

-If all data between the current Min Stream Offset and the new Min Stream Offset has been acknowledged, no action is performed by the sender's QUIC implementation.
+If all data between the current Min Stream Offset and the new Min Stream Offset has been acknowledged, no action is performed by the sender's QUIC transport.
 Otherwise, if there is unacknowledged data, a MIN_STREAM_DATA frame is transmitted.

 An application may decide to conditionally expire messages based on the delivery status of prior messages.
-For example, an application may wish to ensure that its large messages are delivered at least at a given minimum rate before expiring a partially-delivered message just because their is a newer message to deliver.
+For example, an application may wish to ensure that its large messages are delivered at least at a given minimum rate before expiring a partially-delivered message just because there is a newer message to deliver.
 That is, if the rate of data the application wishes to write exceeds the network's throughput, the application may want to ensure that at least some messages are delivered in their entirety.
-To support this use case, it is recommended that a QUIC library API provides a way for the sender to minitor the smallest unacknowledged stream offset greater than Min Stream Offset ({{min-stream-offset}}).
+To support this use case, it is recommended that a QUIC library API provides a way for the sender to monitor the smallest unacknowledged stream offset greater than Min Stream Offset ({{min-stream-offset}}).